 If an Uber driver gives off a particularly good vibe, you can hire one off-the-books for several hours to run a number of errands if you don't have a car.

 A few hours generally costs about 250 pesos ($15 U.S.).
-I line up a few errands that don't take more than 15 minutes a shot and send the driver for a cup of coffee if there's a kiosk nearby.
+Since I don't have a car in Mexico, some mornings I have lined up a few errands.
+If I think I might be more than a few minutes, I send them to a nearby vendor for a coffee or smoothie.
 They couldn't be happier.

 Uber.
 Just one more reason to create a second life in Mexico